 1. Chief technology officer (CTO)

-As the CTO, you’ll manage your company’s use of technology, setting policies and heading research and development.
+As the CTO of an organization, you’ll manage the company’s use of technology, setting policies, and heading research and development.

-Being in an executive position, you’ll bag a generous salary, reaching an average pay of $369,000 per year.
-In some firms, you could land up to $499k per year.
+Being in an executive position, you’ll bag a generous salary, reaching an average total compensation package of $324,000 per year in the US, according to Glassdooer.

 All salaries are sourced from Glassdoor and reflect average base salaries for employees in the US.
 Hiring companies were sourced from Glassdoor and LinkedIn.